 The described protocol is implemented in Kotlin as a proof of concept.
-The implementation can be found on GitHub .
-The Java Pairing Based Cryptography (JPBC) library [44] is used for group and bilinear map operations.
+The open-source implementation can be found on GitHub 2.
+The Java Pairing Based Cryptography (JPBC) library [45] is used for group and bilinear map operations.
 As this is a proof of concept, it is not a fully implemented financial system and users can freely withdraw and deposit digital euros without affecting their balances.
-The prototype is built as a mobile application to mimic the current payment options.
+This does not affect the results as the balance of the user's bank account does not influence the digital euro protocol.
 This prototype was used to test the protocol for correctness, growth size and verification performance.
 The tests were performed on a desktop with an Intel Core i5-4590 (3.30GHz) processor and 8 GB of RAM.